 Opioids are a generic term for all illegal opiates – synthetic opiates.
 Opioid drugs include heroin and synthetic opioids such as fentanyl, oxycodone, hydrocodone, hydromorphone and oxymorphone.
 Opioid drugs can be safe when taken under a doctors care.
 Often they are misused and individuals can become addicted quickly.

-US Department of Transportation (DOT) since 2018 has required testing for Opioids.
-The DOT drug test panel in addition to codeine, morphine and heroin also includes the Opioids – hydrocodone, hydromorphone oxycodone and oxymorphone.
+US Department of Transportation (DOT) since 2018 has required testing for Expanded Opioids.
+The DOT drug test panel in addition to codeine, morphine and heroin also includes the Expanded Opioids – hydrocodone, hydromorphone oxycodone and oxymorphone.

 For non-DOT drug testing to include Opioids always request a drug test panel with expanded opiates.
 You can also request a DOT Like panel.